LukeHatton21/HydrogenModel/README.md

  * elec_capex (cost of the electrolyser in USD/kW)
  * num_cores (number of computing cores to use for the parallelisation) and latitude and longitude limits for the calculation

 Fourth, run the hydrogen_model.py.
 I recommend that you save a different version for each model configuration run.
 Given the large volumes of data and the optimisation of electrolyser size on a location by location basis, it is very computationally intensive (e.g., 3 weeks for a year of data globally on a 16-core Xeon processor).
+The abatement model and results processor can then be run when the model runs are completed.

 ## POSTPROCESSING